sad-panda-dev/COS430TeamProject/README.md

 |    EEE       | To be completed by the group members...                                                                              |

+**Final Team Presentation:**
+Upon completion of the three iterations we will then as a group present the final software product that we have developed.

 ## UML Diagrams
 #### [1] Use Case Diagrams
 <p align="justify">